Scan your app for the low-level muck. Free.

 is all it takes a script kiddie to run a scanner and draft a ransom email

-vs. the $500+ these emails typically demand
+what the fixes cost you — vs. the $500+ these emails demand

 Every check maps to something a lowlife would screenshot and demand money for.
 You see all of it free.